riftfern/riftfern/README.md

-- 👋 Hi, my name is Jack Gerow (@riftfern), I am an aspiring Software Engineer, looking for their first programming job.
+-  Hi, my name is Jack Gerow (@riftfern), I am an aspiring Front End Developer
-- I’m interested in, HTML, CSS, Javascript, and React.
+- I’m interested in Javascript, Python and React.
--  I’m currently working through Odin Projects Full Stack Curriculum,
 -  How to reach me, adriftfern@gmail.com

 <!---